 I took a deep breath and got ready to make my presentation to Sharon.
 The hotel is on 50th and Park.
 Way out of our usual neighborhood.
 I need to book this now because a deal too good to be true usually is and won’t last (as it was the deal was pulled after 24 hours).
 “Um, honey?
 How would you feel about staying at a fancy hotel?
 ‘Which one?,’ you ask.
 The Waldorf=Astoria.
 There’s this great deal…yeah I know, more miles and points stuff.
 But I need to book this now.
 Yeah, I think I heard something about it closing for renovations too.
 You’d be OK with it?
 Really??
 Thanks!!!”

 Off to book, crossing my fingers the whole time that the deal is still there.
 It is.
 Now looking at comments of other people who booked and everything looked OK.
 It’s a refundable reservation and we have several months until our stay.
 I can see if other people had problems way before we’d be going.
 BOOK IT ALREADY!!
 Done.

 I hit the “reserve” button and I got my confirmation.
 I still kept my other two reservations for a while.
 I read on the message boards how other people had completed their stays and were greeted with the offer and how the last night would be free and received all the upgrades.
 Eventually people even got the $75 gift card.
 I finally cancelled my other reservations.
 There was no turning back now.
 We’re going to be staying at the Waldorf=Astoria.
 This is gonna be so cool!
-Stayed tuned for Sharon’s DORK notes on the Waldorf=Astoria…
+Stayed tuned for Sharon’s review of the Waldorf=Astoria…